etalab/geohisto/README.md

 ## Development

-The project doesn’t require any dependency, you have to run it with Python 3:
+The project only requires [click](http://click.pocoo.org/5/) dependency (you can install it with `pip install -r requirements.txt` within a virtualenv but YMMV), you have to run it with Python 3 though:

-    $ python3 -m geohisto
+    $ python -m geohisto

 Note that it takes about 4 minutes to generate the towns export.

+Optionally, you can specify a date to only export towns valid at that given date:

+    $ python -m geohisto --at-date 2016-01-01

+It will be generated within the `exports/towns/` folder with an explicit name.

 ## Tests